microsoft/pai/docs/manual/cluster-admin/installation-guide.md

     - Other Requirement
         - Each server is dedicated for OpenPAI.
 OpenPAI manages all CPU, memory and GPU resources of it.
 If there is any other workload, it may cause unknown problem due to insufficient resource.

-#### Tips for Network-related Issues
+**Tips for Network-related Issues**

-Besides the requirements above, this installation script also requires that **all worker machines must be homogenous GPU servers, which have the same hardware, e.g. CPU type and number, GPU type and number, memory size.** If you have different types of workers, please first include only one type of workers during installation, then follow [How to Add and Remove Nodes](./how-to-add-and-remove-nodes.md) to add workers with different types.
-Now, please determine your dev box machine, master machine and worker machine.

 If you are facing network issues such as the machine cannot download some file, or cannot connect to some docker registry, please combine the prompted error log and kubespray as a keyword, and search for solution.
 You can also refer to the [installation troubleshooting](./installation-faqs-and-troubleshooting.md#troubleshooting) and [this issue](https://github.com/microsoft/pai/issues/4516).

+**Tips to Use CPU-only Worker**
+Besides the requirements above, this installation script also requires that **all worker machines must be homogenous GPU servers, which have the same hardware, e.g. CPU type and number, GPU type and number, memory size.** If you have different types of workers, please first include only one type of workers during installation, then follow [How to Add and Remove Nodes](./how-to-add-and-remove-nodes.md) to add workers with different types.
+Currently, the support for CPU-only worker is limited in the installation script.
+If you have both GPU workers and CPU workers, please first set up PAI with GPU workers only.
+After PAI is successfully installed, you can attach CPU workers to it and set up a CPU-only virtual cluster.

 ## Installation From Scratch